Best things to do in Inverness

 The Highland capital is the perfect size to enjoy under your own steam, so if you like to get outdoors and active then we reckon these are some of the best things to do in Inverness.

-Once back on dry land, cross over the Clachnaharry canal lock on to the east towpath and you’ll spot the stone marker at the entrance of Merkinch Local Nature Reserve.
+Once back on dry land, you can head over to the Clachnaharry canal lock and you’ll spot the stone marker at the entrance of Merkinch Local Nature Reserve.
 Use the handy map to plan a meandering circular route, with up to two miles’ walk along the shoreline and amongst the tidal pools, marshes, reed beds and scrubland.
 Watch for wading birds – cormorants, geese, a scattering of herons, tall and silent in the pools.
 The keen-eyed might spot a kingfisher, weasel or even roe deer moving silently through the woodland.
 As you return towards the canal past the Witch’s Coffin Pool, can you work out what the rectangular ‘Witch’s Coffin’ once was?

 Cycling in Inverness – explore on two wheels